kazurayam/ks_testing_mobile_webui_combined/README.md

 The Combinator combines two scripts in a sequence.
 It calls a Mobile test first, and soon after that it calls a WebUI test.

 I would launch the Combinator while choosing Android.
-I would forget Chrome here.
+I would not mind Chrome here.

 ![choose Android](https://kazurayam.github.io/ks_testing_mobile_webui_combined/images/choose_Android.png)